wp-plugins/automatic-post-tagger/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.4 =
+* New features: You can customize behaviour of the bulk tagging algorithm and toggle widgets.

 = 1.3 =
 * New feature: You can choose to analyse only a specific part of the content.